cculianu/electrum-cash-protocol/protocol-methods.rst

 **Result**

-  The fee in whole coin units (BTC, not satoshis for Bitcoin) as a floating point number.
+  The fee in whole coin units (BTC/BCH/LTC units, not satoshis for Bitcoin) as a floating point number.

 **Example Results**